freedib/digikamshare/README.md

 The following dates formats are legal

 - 2026-06-06 or 20260606,  2016-06 or 202601, 2026.
 Time is accepted but not used (yy-dmm-dd hh:mm:ss).
-- for a start date, 2026 -> 2026-01-01 and 2026-06 -> 2026-06-01
+- for a start date, 2026 => 2026-01-01 and 2026-06 => 2026-06-01
-- for an end date, 2026 -> 2026-12-31, 2026-06 -> 2026-06-31 (yes 06-31 is legal in SQL!)
+- for an end date, 2026 => 2026-12-31, 2026-02 => 2026-02-31 (yes 02-31 is legal in SQL!)

 The limit field allows to speedup searches limiting the number of thumbnails retrieved from server.
 Il could be 20 when doing your selections (each click start a search) and then 2000 when you yant view the gallery.

 Albums are showed in a tree style menu.
 Some sections may be hidden.
+Square buttons are group buttons which open lower level.
+Round buttons add an album on search list and launch a search.

-It would be possible to have also a tree menu for tags if you use a ":" separator in tags names.
-The list order for albums can be changed on the top menu.
+It is possible to have a tree menu for tags if you use a ":" separator in tags names.
+Note that digiKam embedded tags are not supported for now.
+We rely instead on tags naming.

 The gallery design was inspired from Libre-photo.
+- The sort order be changed on the top menu.
-- On the gallery, a click on a photo show the original one.
+- On the gallery, a click on a photo or video thumbnail show the original one.
 - A click on this photo (or ESC) dismiss it.
 - A small square on top left of the photo allow to select if for download. you can select many of them with this square or using Ctrl-click on a picture or Shift-click on a picture for a range.
 - Usefull on a cell interface, 2 buttons in the middle of the top menu allow the same functionnality.
-The first one activates Ctrl-click, the second one, Shift-click and the third one initiate a transfer of selected picture to your browser in a zip file.
+The first one activates selection, the second one, range-selection.
+The third button one initiate a transfer of selected picture to your browser in a zip file.

 Actually translations have been made only for english and french, but it is easy to update the translations.toml to add a new language.
 Please send me new translations if you add some.